-Life stages contribute greatly to stress levels especially the arrival of a new born baby, the sleepless nights, constant nappy changes and readjustments to family life mean you start to feel tired, frumpy and burnt out!
+Life stages contribute greatly to stress levels especially the arrival of a newborn baby, the sleepless nights, constant nappy changes and readjustments to family life mean you start to feel tired, frumpy and burnt out!

 It is important to understand how stress affects your adrenals and ultimately your health.
 Adrenal Hypersensitivity simply means your adrenals have been, and perhaps still are, working over time.

 In its normal function, cortisol helps you meet these challenges by converting proteins into energy, releasing glycogen and counteracting inflammation.
-For a short time, that's okay.
+For a short time, that’s OK.
 But at sustained high levels, cortisol gradually tears your body down.

 That Tummy Bulge!